mahmoudparsian/data-warehousing/README.md

   Course (MSIS-2621)](https://www.scu.edu/business/graduate-degrees/ms-programs/ms-information-systems/curriculum/)
   at the [Department of Information Systems & Analytics, Santa Clara University](https://www.scu.edu/business/isa/).

-* Winter Quarter 2024 (January-March)
 * Class room: Lucas Hall (LH) TBDL

 * Office: 316U, Lucas Hall (LH)

 * Office Hours: via scheduled Zoom and by appointment

 ---------

 ## 2. Course Information:

-	Introduces the business, technology,  and managerial
+	This Data-Warehousing course introduces the  business,
-	issues related to BI and DW solutions.
-Students will acquire  practical  skills  in  collecting  business
+	technology, and managerial issues related  to BI   and DW solutions.
+Students will acquire practical skills in    collecting   business   requirements,  planning,
-	requirements,  planning,  defining,   designing  and
-	developing a BI solution.
+	defining,  designing  and  developing  a  BI solution.
 	Emphasis  is placed on learning how to derive business value from BI and  DW solutions.
-Hands-on  experience  will  be obtained
-	using a variety of BI tools.
+Hands-on  experience will  be obtained using a variety of BI tools.

 	This course is  about  data  warehousing  and its role in  carrying  out  modern  business  intelligence  for actionable  insight  to  address  new  business needs.
 	A data warehouses is the central component of a modern data  stack (a modern  data stack  is a combination of various software tools  used to collect, process,  and store  data  on a  well integrated  cloud  based  data platform).

 ----------